crfm/crfmr/README.md

 The R language has been endorsed by the fisheries scientist in CRFM fisheries reports as being an avenue worth pursuing.
 Two short courses have also been held under the CRFM umbrella during the scientific meetings.

-The document is aimed at covering the fundamental/generic basis of the grammar of data visualization and manipulation as well reproducible document writing where R is used as the sole working medium.
-Recent developments in the R community (falls under the umbrella of __tidyverse__) will be the basis of the course ("base R" only covered when and where needed).
+The documents (the web page) is aimed at covering the fundamental/generic basis of the grammar of data visualization and manipulation, case examples as well as introduction to reproducible document writing.
+Recent developments in the R community (falls under the umbrella of __tidyverse__) will be the basis of the course ("base R" only covered when and where needed) with emphasis in the case examples of using regional data.

-### Some notes with respect to potential focus of work
+### Some notes with respect to focus of work

-* Summarize the current data management system with emphasis on subsequent standard statistic analysis of two countries with the aim:
-    - Defining strength and weaknesses of the current analysis system (from a technical perspective).
-    - Review national technical document (if available) that describe in detail the methodology (including software) used for standard calculations (e.g. annual catch statistics, catch per unit effort calculation, estimation of total effort, raising of sample catch at length to total catch, ...).
-    - Suggestions for improvement in analysis with particular focus of increasing efficiency, reproducability and transparability.
-    - Exploring potential of additional statistical product that may be of use in summarizing fisheries trends given the current data collection (e.g. using a metanalysis across species or fisheries to identify largest changes in trend over time, ...).

 * Promote the use of R in fisheries data analysis by:
-    - Generate a manual7cookbook that describes the basis of importing data into R, tidying, munging and simple summation analysis of fisheries data by using familiar/common data types collected in the CRFM countries.
+    - Provide a short introductory manual/cookbook that describes the basis of importing data into R, tidying, visualization, munging and summarization analysis of fisheries data by using familiar/common data types collected in the CRFM countries.
-    - Provide standard scripts (functions) as an alternative to the current methodologies used for the standard data analysis (presumably Excel).
+    - Generate case examples, e.g. estimating total landings, standardization of cpue series, simple model fitting, ...

 * Benefits:
     - Provides a platform for standardized approach across countries, despite data being stored in a different medium.